 There is a wealth of settings options available.
 Like most Google interfaces, the whole platform is complex and not very intuitive.
 However, you can learn just enough to do what you have to do.
 Or you can get your head around what you want to achieve and then pay someone competent to manage the settings for you.
 You can choose to have your ads appear in the search network only or it can also appear in the Display Network, which is where Google ads appear on so many other websites.
 These partner sites make some cents when an ad is clicked, when it appears in their website.
 Online newspapers often have these ads appearing.
 They have high traffic, so if their audience clicks the Google ads, then they get a few cents every time.

 Landing Page when advertising with Google Ads

-It is a good idea to create a landing page on your website to allow you see when Google Ads bring paid traffic to your website, if that is possible for you to do.
+It is a good idea to create a designated custom landing page on your website to allow you see when Google Ads bring paid traffic to your website, if that is possible for you to do.
 Sometimes, you will have more than one page, which makes it a bit more challenging, but it is not usually a big deal either.
 Have a dedicated landing page for each campaign, rather than just having people click and land on your home page, which is harder to measure and track.
 Add the landing page url such as https://meanit.ie/google-ads-landing-page/ in to Settings in your Ads Campaign.
 You can set the url in the ad to look like something else.
 In our case it is set to https://meanit.ie/Wordpress/websites

 You can set locations for this ad, so we have a Campaign called Donegal and we set the location to just County Donegal.
 This campaign is to track how we do with only potential Donegal clients.
-We can create a different Campaign for Dublin or one for Derry or Sligo or we could go Ireland.
+We can create a different Campaign for our Dublin office or one for nearby Derry or Sligo or we could go Ireland.
 When you set locations be realistic about how far away you can travel or whether people 400 kilometres will actually deal with you.